 Sifnos Nikos Tselementes

-A lot of his dishes had a distinctly French touch to them especially the sauces and their methods of preparation.
-He preferred butter to olive oil and more elaborate sauces to bare dishes and paid special attention to the presentation which is quite contradictory to traditional Greek cooking which is simpler in nature.
+A lot of Nikos’ dishes had a distinctly French touch to them, especially the sauces and their methods of preparation.
+He preferred butter to olive oil and paid special attention to the presentation, which is quite contradictory to the simple nature of Greek cooking.
+Among his many contributions, he is credited with transforming the traditional Greek dish of moussaka by adding a unique bechamel sauce topping.

 Many chefs tried to imitate his techniques in an attempt to attract an international audience.
-While for some, he is almost a God-like figure, the ultimate authority as far as Greek food is concerned and the epitome of all that tastes good, others hold him responsible for diluting and corrupting traditional Greek cooking and creating a class-based system where his French-influenced creations were for the affluent classes and traditional simple Greek cooking was more for the lower class.
-Either which way, few do not recognize this name that has today become synonymous with Greek food.
+For some, Nikos is almost a god-like figure, the ultimate authority as far as Greek food is concerned and the epitome of all that tastes good.
+Others, however, hold him responsible for diluting and corrupting traditional Greek cooking.
+Some even accuse him of creating a class-based system, in which his French-influenced creations were for the more affluent classes and simple Greek cooking was considered lower class.

 DISCOVER MORE ABOUT SIFNOS